 The International Master in Marine Biological Resources (IMBRSea) is a joint Master programme organized by eight leading European universities in the field of marine sciences, supported by the European Marine Biological Resource Centre (EMBRC).
 The IMBRSea programme takes the strengths from the International Master of Science in Marine Biodiversity and Conservation (EMBC+) and prepares students for the rapidly evolving demands of the blue bio-economy (all economic activities that depend on the sea) and research on the sustainable use of marine biological resources.

-Knowledge of the English language is considered as a basic requirement.
+Knowledge of the English language is considered a basic requirement.

 - Course Level: Scholarships are available to pursue Master degree programme.